Laser Beam Attenuators

 • Spectral Analysis

-• UV Fused Silica Prism Substrate
+• UV Fused Silica (UVFS) or Calcium Fluoride (CaF2) Prism Substrates

 • Uncoated or AR-Coated Prisms (Coatings Applied to Second Surface Only)